grimme-lab/wB97X-3c/README.md

 o4wb3c --struc ch4.xyz
 ```

-See the "-help" flag for further possibilities.
+See the "-help" flag for further input possibilities.